apache/hudi/website/docs/metadata_indexing.md

 to `column_stats` index for data skipping, are part of the metadata table.
 A fundamental tradeoff in any data system that supports indices is to balance the write throughput with index updates.
 A brute-force way is to lock out the writes while indexing.
 Hudi supports index creation using SQL, Datasource as well as async indexing.
 However, very large tables can take hours to index.
+This is where Hudi's novel concurrent indexing comes into play.

+## Concurrent Indexing

-This is where Hudi's novel asynchronous metadata indexing comes into play.
-Indexes in Hudi are created in two phases and uses a mix of optimistic concurrency control and log-based concurrency control models.
+Indexes in Hudi are created in two phases and uses a mix of optimistic concurrency control and multi-version concurrency control techniques.
 The two phase approach ensures that the other writers are unblocked.

-- Scheduling - This is the first phase which schedules an indexing plan and is protected by a lock.
+- **Scheduling & Planning** : This is the first phase which schedules an indexing plan and is protected by a lock.
 Indexing plan considers all the completed commits upto indexing instant.
-- Execution - This phase creates the index files as mentioned in the index plan.
+- **Execution** : This phase creates the index files as mentioned in the index plan.
 At the end of the phase Hudi ensures the completed commits after indexing instant used already created index plan to add corresponding index metadata.
 This check is protected by a metadata table lock and in case of failures indexing is aborted.

-We can now create different metadata indices, including `files`, `bloom_filters`, `column_stats`, `partition_stats` and `record_index` asynchronously in Hudi, which are then used by readers and writers to improve performance.
-Being able to index without blocking writing has two benefits,
+We can now create different indexes and metadata, including `bloom_filters`, `column_stats`, `partition_stats`, `record_index`, `secondary_index`

-- improved write latency
-- reduced resource wastage due to contention between writing and indexing.
+and `expression_index` asynchronously in Hudi.
+Being able to index without blocking writing ensures write performance is unaffected and no additional manual maintenance is necessary to add/remove indexes.
+It also reduces resource wastage by avoiding contention between writing and indexing.

-In this document, we will learn how to create indexes using SQL, Datasource and how to setup asynchronous metadata indexing.
+Please refer section [Setup Async Indexing](#setup-async-indexing) to get more details on how to setup asynchronous indexing.
 To learn more about the design of asynchronous indexing feature, please check out [this blog](https://www.onehouse.ai/blog/asynchronous-indexing-using-hudi).

 ## Index Creation Using SQL

 Currently indexes like secondary index, expression index and record index can be created using SQL create index command.
-For more information on these indexes please refer [metadata section](https://hudi.apache.org/docs/metadata/#metadata-table-indices)
+For more information on these indexes please refer [metadata section](/docs/next/metadata/#types-of-table-metadata)

 **Examples**
 ```sql